nguyentimmy/Defender-XDR-Endpoint-Security/Sentinel Workbooks/Endpoint Security Workbook/README.md

-# Endpoint Security Dashboard
+📊 Endpoint Security Workbook

+Continuous fleet-wide endpoint monitoring.
+The layer that tells you where to look.
-A Microsoft Sentinel workbook for continuous endpoint monitoring.
-Six panels spanning prevention, detection, evasion, and visibility — designed to be glanced at rather than queried.
+Panels spanning prevention, detection, evasion, and visibility — designed to be glanced at rather than queried.

+🎯 Purpose

+This workbook watches the whole estate for activity that isn't tied to an open investigation: prevention hits, evasion attempts, unsanctioned tooling, and telemetry gaps.

+It's the front of the funnel.
+When a device shows up here repeatedly — or an antivirus detection comes back unremediated — that device becomes the input to the Incident Response workbook.
 ---

 ## 🖥️ Unapproved Remote Tools